MB3hel/shellconfig/README.md

 - Linux Desktop:
     - Starting desktop (X11 or wayland) uses a login shell (thus `~/.profile` is sourced for GUI session)
     - Shell in terminal emulator is usually interactive non-login
+    - Tmux by default starts login interactive shells (though my config switches this to nonlogin)
 - Linux Console: Runs an interactive login shell
 - SSH: Runs a login interactive shell (same as logging into console on Linux)